FinnONeill/3rdYearProject/technical_manual/Testing Documentation/Testing.md

 The only place that require error messages in the app is the login screen.
 Clear error messages are provided for when the user enters the wrong information into both the email and password boxes.

 #### 10. Help and documentation
 The app is too linear to require documentation.
-Adding another section for documentation may add unecessary clutter.
+Adding another section for documentation may add unnecessary clutter.

 ## 5. Cognitive Walkthrough